Stucco Scratch Coat vs Brown Coat

 Ingredients: The ingredients are basically the same for the brown coat and a 3 part sand to one part cement ration can also be used.

-In some instances, you could use a 4-1 ratio instead and the added sand will compact a little better when you float it off.
+In some instances, you could use a 4-1 ratio instead and the added sand will compact a little better and make for a nicer end result, when you float it off.

 Characteristics: The surface is very rough with horizontal lines running through it which are made from a scarifier (aka scratcher) tool.